 Neuromuscular Re-Education (NMR) is a movement-based soft tissue therapy that treats problems associated with muscles, tendons, ligaments, fascia, and nerves.
-Headaches, neck pain, back pain, shin splints, shoulder pain, plantar fasciitis, hip pain, knee pain, and tennis elbow are just a few of the many conditions that can be treated with NMR.
+Headaches, neck pain, back pain, wrist pain, shin splints, shoulder pain, plantar fasciitis, hip pain, knee pain, and tennis elbow are just a few of the many conditions that can be treated with NMR.
 All of these conditions have one important thing in common: they are often a result of overused muscles.

 Overuse injuries occur when the muscles, joints, tendons, ligaments, and fascia undergo stress without adequate time for repair.
 Overuse of muscles and joints is usually the result of micro-traumatic injuries that wear down the body.
 Micro-injuries are small movements repeated on a regular basis for extended periods of time that fatigue and break down the body.
 Examples include typing on a keyboard, gardening, improper form during exercise, or even prolonged sitting.